-Based on the current literature, penile cancer has been rarely documented in the pediatric population.
-Penile rhabdomyosarcoma (RMS) in a 3-year-old child5 and 16-year-old boy6 have been reported, with a painless mass that can be treated by surgery, chemotherapy, and radiation therapy.
 Congenital penile teratoma7 and glomus tumor of the penis8 in pediatric patients have been registered.
-In our report, the final diagnosis was verrucous epithelial hyperplasia (VEH) that is usually a premalignant lesion9 that can transform into verrucous carcinoma (VC), a very well differentiated variant of squamous cell carcinoma (SCC).
-It has been published as an oral mucosal lesion but has never been reported in genital tumors neither in the pediatric population.10 This type of lesion has been associated to tobacco and HPV.
+In our report, the final diagnosis was verrucous epithelial hyperplasia (VEH), which is usually a premalignant lesion9 that can transform into verrucous carcinoma (VC), a very well-differentiated variant SCC.
+It has been published as an oral mucosal lesion but has never been reported in genital tumors in the pediatric population.10 This type of lesion has been associated to tobacco use and HPV.